-The Middle School Math Enrichment is an advanced course for students entering 8th grade who wish to increase skills in the areas of Pre Algebra and Algebra.
+The Junior High Math Enrichment is an advanced course for students entering 8th grade who wish to increase skills in the areas of Pre Algebra and Algebra.
 Students will explore topics such as exponents and roots, linear equations, one- and two-step algebraic equations, and probability.
 Students will be applying fraction, decimal, and integer skills in solving equations.
 Students will be exposed to more profound concepts used in Pre-Algebra and Algebra.
 Students in this course are drawn from grades 6 - 8.
 Each student will receive an individualized learning plan based on their skill level.

 Tina Whipple has been a sixth grade teacher at American Heritage School for 20 years.She is the department chair for sixth grade math and the sixth grade team.
 Tina has taught for the American Heritage Summer School Program, including the Math Enrichment course, for several years.

 Barbara Tomason is an educator with over 20 years of experience in teaching.
 Ms. Tomason graduated from Seton Hall University and with a Bachelor's degree in Elementary Education with a minor in Speech Pathology/Audiology.
 Barbara has taught a broad range of subjects.
-Most recently, Barbara's focus has been in teaching middle school students.
-She is also the Academic Coach for students in middle and high school.
+Most recently, Barbara's focus has been in teaching junior high students.
+She is also the Academic Coach for students in junior and high school.
 Ms. Tomason was nominated for the Dwyer Award for excellence in education in Palm Beach County.
 She is an exceptional teacher who employs creative learning styles and fosters a love for leaning in her students.
 Ms. Tomason has been with American Heritage School for the past eight years.
 Barbara exudes a passion for teaching which shines in her teaching.